ttscoff/howzit/README.md

     ```

 Multiple blocks can be included in a topic. @commands take priority over code blocks and will be run first if they exist in the same topic.

+### Requiring Confirmation

+You can have howzit confirm whether to execute an @command at runtime by including a question mark to the directive, e.g. `@run?(...)`.
+This will present a yes/no dialog before running the directive, with a default response of "yes" if you just hit return.
+To make the default response "no," add an exclamation point, e.g. `@run?!(...)`.

+This works for any directive, including `@include`, and run blocks, which can use `run?` as the language specifier.

 ### Variables